UW-CSE442-WI20/A3-crimez/README.md

 ## Question: What does the distribution of crime look like in NYC in 2014-2015 (time and place)?
-#### visualizations:
+#### Visualizations
 - map showing amount of crime per area
   - time
   - based on crime
   - based on type of place

-- bar graphs (maybe)
+- bar graph

-#### How to run our code localhost???
+#### How to run our code locally

-py -2 -m SimpleHTTPServer
+For Windows: py -2 -m SimpleHTTPServer

+For Mac: python -m SimpleHTTPServer

+### TODOs
+- [ ] Connect checkboxes to filtering data
+- [ ] adjust bar chart to show type of residence of crime (@amir)
+- [ ] add check box option to time so you can view all the months (@emma)
+- [ ] make color scale dynamic and add dynamic color legend (@kushal)

+### Current Branches in use
+ - master: map and slider with dynamic updates
+ - filterByCrime: Also has filtering checkboxes and static bar chart

+### Our site

+See the live site at: [UW-CSE442-WI20.github.io/A3-crimez/](https://uw-cse442-wi20.github.io/A3-crimez/)

 -------------------------------------------------------------------
 # A3 Starter template

 The starter code for creating interactive visualization prototypes.

-## Getting Started

-This repo is set up to use the [Parcel](https://parceljs.org/) bundler.
-If you don't like the way we've set things up, feel free to change it however you like!

-The only restriction is that __your final HTML/CSS/JS output must be stored in the "docs" folder__ so that GitHub knows how to serve it as a static site.

 ### Install